davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

 - After you're done, close out the code window.
 Right click on the `Tester` class and call the main method (Don't create a new `Tester` object on the workbench).
 You should again see the green and red circles drawn. -->

 - Now go back in the `CircleDrawer` code and take a look at `drawCircles()` and `eraseCircles()`.
-Their code looks pretty innocuous and straightforward.
-Calling them will make both circles visible or invisible, respectively, but... that's assuming that our `first` and `second` fields actually refer to actual `Circle` objects, and not `null`.
+Their code looks pretty straightforward.
+Calling them will make both circles visible or invisible, but... that's assuming that our `first` and `second` fields actually refer to actual `Circle` objects, and not `null`.

   - Create a `CircleDrawer` object using its default constructor (that's the one with no inputs).
   - Inspect it, and see that `first` and `second` both point to `null` (no arrows to circle objects as before).
   - Let's see what happens if you tried to call `drawCircles()` or `eraseCircles()`.
-  - The program should crash with a `"NullPointerException."` That's bad news -- it means our code isn't all that robust.
+  - The program should **crash** with a `"NullPointerException."` That's bad news -- it means our code isn't all that robust.

 - Back in the `CircleDrawer` code, add necessary changes to `drawCircles()` and `eraseCircles()` so that no action is taken if either field refers to `null` (use an if-statement to check if each field is `==` to `null`), otherwise both are drawn.
 Make sure you test these out after you're done.

 - Go back in the `CircleDrawer` class.
 Write a method `drawLarger()` that draws only the larger of the two circles.
 The smaller one should be hidden.

-  - But how do you compare the size of two circles?
+  - But how do you compare the *sizes* of two circles?
-  - Hint: You need to _ask_ circles to tell you (return) their diameters.
-Write a new method in `Circle` to provide that.
+  - You need to _ask_ circles to tell you (return) their diameters.
+Write a new method inside `Circle` called `getDiameter()` to do that.

-- Now modify `CircleDrawer`'s `drawCircles()` method so that it only draws circles with radii greater than `20` and less than `50`.
+- Now modify `CircleDrawer`'s `drawCircles()` method so that it only draws circles with radii strictly greater than `20` and strictly less than `50`.
 But how do you get a `Circle`'s radius?
 Add any necessary code to the `Circle` class so that it provides a method to return its own size.
 Again, test this out back inside main.
+Ahem -- that means if your Circle's diameter is say, **41**, it should be drawn.
+Test out your code.

+- Add a method in `CircleDrawer` called `sizeRatio()` that returns the ratio of the two circle's diameters as a `double`.
+If one circle has a diameter of 10 and another has a diameter of 3, then this method returns 0.333...
+You should always divide the smaller diameter by the larger.

+  - If either circle is `null`, simply return 0.

 - Add a method in `CircleDrawer` called `addCircle()` that takes a `Circle` as input, and it doesn't return anything.
 This method will first erase both `Circle`s.
-Then, if either of the two `Circles` (first, second) are `null`, then simply assign the new `Circle` to that field.
+If *either* of the two instance variables (`first`, `second`) are pointing to `null`, then simply assign the new `Circle` to that field.

   - If `first` is pointing to `null`, then assign the new `Circle` to `first`.
   - Otherwise, if `second` is pointing to `null`, then assign the new `Circle` to `second`.